 Louisville, Colo.
 1 June 2012.
 Sierra Nevada Corp.
 (SNC), an electronic systems provider and systems integrator, is beginning its Dream Chaser space system's flight test program with the captive carry of a full scale Dream Chaser Flight Vehicle near the Rocky Mountain Metropolitan Airport in Colorado.
 This test marks the 12th Program Milestone for NASA's commercial crew development round two (CCDev) program and the 16th overall for SNC under NASA CCDev.

-The Dream Chaser is a crewed suborbital and orbital vertical-takeoff, horizontal landing lifting-body space plane that is developed by SpaceDev, a subsidiary of SNC.
+The Dream Chaser is a crewed suborbital and orbital vertical-takeoff, horizontal landing lifting-body space plane that was developed by SpaceDev, a subsidiary of SNC.
 The Dream Chaser is designed to carry seven people to and from low earth orbit.
 The vehicle is designed to be launched vertically on an Atlas V rocket and land horizontally on conventional runways.

 The Dream Chaser was publicly announced in September of 2004 as a candidate for the NASA vision for space exploration, and then for the commercial orbital transportation services program.